Dentophobia: How to Not Be Scared at the Dentist

 Taking care of your oral health through regular brushing, flossing, and using mouthwash can significantly reduce your need for extensive dental procedures.
 By practicing good oral hygiene, you can minimise the frequency of visits to the dentist, which can alleviate some of the anxiety associated with dental appointments.
 Additionally, maintaining a healthy smile can boost your confidence and overall well-being.

-11) Consider therapy or counseling
+11) Consider therapy or counselling

 In conclusion, overcoming dentophobia is possible with the proper support and resources.
 If you or someone you know is struggling with a fear of dentists, reach out for help.
 There are many people who understand what you're going through and can offer guidance and support.
 To have straight teeth with a beautiful smile is a dream of any person and with the right tools, you can take control of your anxiety and achieve your goals!